The following builds are available:

 |2.3 stable||December 23, 2016||Windows XP–10, Linux, Mac|

 Under OS X, run the .app file directly from the disk image, or drag it to Applications to install.
-Under Linux, install the .deb package in the obvious way.
+Under Linux, build and install, or get SolveSpace through your distribution's package manager.

 Files saved by 2.3 are usually readable by 2.0, but some new features are unsupported in older versions.

 * * *